 The effectiveness, sterility, and safety standards of the pharmaceutical industry provide some barriers to managing waste reduction.
-However, in recent years, pharma organizations and medical device companies have been partnering to drive innovation in many areas, including sustainability.
+However, in recent years, pharma organizations and medical device companies have been partnering to drive innovation2 in many areas, including sustainability.

 Combining pharma products with medical device delivery systems enables products to become simpler and more convenient – ultimately, requiring less packaging.
 An example of this is the work carried out by both pharma and medical device manufacturers in the implantable devices space.

 Pill bottles, for example, can now be equipped with digital inserts that remind patients to take their medication, and are able to be monitored remotely by a doctor to ensure patients take the correct dosages.